Endorheic basin: Occurrence

 Endorheic regions can occur in any climate but are most commonly found in desert locations.
 This reflects the balance between tectonic subsidence and rates of evaporation and sedimentation.
 Where the basin floor is dropping more rapidly than water and sediments can accumulate, any lake in the basin will remain below the sill level (the level at which water can find a path out of the basin).
 Low rainfall or rapid evaporation in the watershed favor this case.
 In areas where rainfall is higher, riparian erosion will generally carve drainage channels (particularly in times of flood), or cause the water level in the terminal lake to rise until it finds an outlet, breaking the enclosed endorheic hydrological system's geographical barrier and opening it to the surrounding terrain.
 The Black Sea was likely such a lake, having once been an independent hydrological system before the Mediterranean Sea broke through the terrain separating the two.
 Lake Bonneville was another such lake, overflowing its basin in the Bonneville flood.
 The Malheur/Harney lake system in Oregon is normally cut off from drainage to the ocean, but has an outflow channel to the Malheur River.
-This is presently dry, but may have flowed as recently as 1000 years ago.
+This is presently dry, but may have flowed as recently as 1,000 years ago.

 Examples of relatively humid regions in endorheic basins often exist at high elevation.
 These regions tend to be marshy and are subject to substantial flooding in wet years.
 The area containing Mexico City is one such case, with annual precipitation of 850 mm and characterized by waterlogged soils that require draining.

 Endorheic regions tend to be far inland with their boundaries defined by mountains or other geological features that block their access to oceans.
 Since the inflowing water can evacuate only through seepage or evaporation, dried minerals or other products collect in the basin, eventually making the water saline and also making the basin vulnerable to pollution.
 Continents vary in their concentration of endorheic regions due to conditions of geography and climate.
-Australia has the highest percentage of endorheic regions at 21 percent while North America has the least at five percent.
-Approximately 18 percent of the earth's land drains to endorheic lakes or seas, the largest of these land areas being the interior of Asia.
+Australia has the highest percentage of endorheic regions at 21 per cent while North America has the least at five per cent.
+Approximately 18 per cent of the Earth's land drains to endorheic lakes or seas, the largest of these land areas being the interior of Asia.